 The name of Scotch-Irish was coined as early as the year 1573 by Queen Elizabeth.
 But in that instance she was referring specifically to a small group of Highlander Scots of Celtic ancestry who had gone to Ireland and intermarried with fellow Celts.
 The name, Scotch-Irish, is a bit deceptive; one might be led to believe that it implies the intermingling and marriage of people of the two nationalities.
 The available records have shown that there were very few intermarriages between the Scots and the Irish.
 According to social-anthropologists, the more appropriate term for the people who emigrated from Ireland in the 1700s would be Ulster-Scot.
 In order to understand what is meant by the term Ulster-Scot, we need to look at a bit of the history of the Scots who emigrated first to Ireland and then to America.

 Follow the links below to additional pages devoted to the history of Mother Bedford's Ulster-Scots.

 Page 2: The Lowland Scots Migrate To Ireland

 Map Of The Provinces And Counties Of Ireland

-Click on this link to view pages devoted to Scottish Lore
+Click on either of these links to connect to Scottish Lore